OpenAddressesUK/theodolite/app/views/static/about/data/faq.md

 #### I have some address data which I want to donate.
 What do I do next?

 We’d love to receive it!
 We need to ensure that you follow the rules and provenance guidelines for submissions to ensure that there is no unlicensed third-party IP in the file.
-At this stage, please [get in touch](mailto:info@openaddressesuk.org) with details about the data that you'd like to donate.
+Go [here](/about/addingdata) to find out more.

 ### Quality